balacode/udpt/README.md

 This project is in its DRAFT stage: very unstable.
 At this point it works, but the API may change rapidly.

 ## Ideas:
-- Write unit tests
 - Create a drop-in replacement for TCP and TLS connections
 - Implement some form of transfer control
 - Improve performance
-- Allow multiple Senders and Receivers that use different Address and Port values.